mahuntington/panpsychism/unit_01/w02d04/homework/memory_starter/memory.md

-# CODE ALONG 02-04

 # Memory!

-Today we are going to build the game memory.
+Today we are going to build the game Memory.
+Write all your code in app.js, but look at index.html to get your bearings.

-We're going to create a game object in which we define all of the logic for how our game should work.
-Then we will add click events to make the game functional.

-# memoryGame object
+### You will need

-#### Attributes
+#### Data

-- tiles
+- an array of ten tiles
-	- an array of 'tiles' representing the letter values that will be displayed on each DOM tile.
+	- your ten 'tiles' will represent the letter values that will be displayed on each DOM tile. eg. ['A', 'A', 'B', 'B', etc.]

-#### Behaviors
+#### Functions

 - `start()`
-	- shuffle the gameboard's tiles
+	- shuffle the tiles array
-	- then call a function to build and display the gameboard
+	- then call makeAndDisplayTiles to build and display the gameboard
 - `makeAndDisplayTiles()`
 	- this function should empty the container that will hold the gameboard tiles
-	- it should reset the footer's text
+	- it should clear the text in the info div
 	- it should create 10 new game tiles
-		- add a data-attribute
+	    - give them the class 'column'
+		- give them a 'data-value' attribute from each element of your tiles array.
+The output for an 'A' tile will look like ` <div class="column" data-value="A"></div> `
-			- 'data-value' set equal to the one of the shuffled game tiles
+		- add the game tiles to the board
 	- then call a function that will add click events to each tile
 - `addEventsToTiles()`
 	- should add click events to each of the gameboard tiles
-	- The click event should call the game object's makePlay function passing it the tile that was clicked
+	- Each click event should call the makePlay function passing it the tile that was clicked.
+Strong hint: the tile that was clicked is `this` tile . . .
+Can you pass `this` as a parameter to the makePlay function?
+Test it out.
 - `makePlay(tile)`
 	- this function should set the text of the current clicked tile to the value stored in the data attribute
 	- it should add a class of found to the tile